wp-plugins/network-nginx-proxy-cache-purge/readme.txt

 === Network Nginx Proxy Cache Purge ===
 Contributors: wpmuguru
-Tags: network, multisite, post, custom, nginx, cache, purge Requires at least: 3.2
+Tags: network, multisite, post, custom, nginx, cache, purge Requires at least: 3.5
-Tested up to: 3.3
+Tested up to: 3.6
-Stable tag: trunk
+Stable tag: 0.2

 Event driven and on demand Nginx front end proxy cache purge utility.

 == Description ==

 A flexible and customizable event driven cache purge plugin to work in conjuction with Nginx configured as a front end proxy to a WordPress install.
-For use with either single WP sites or in a WP network.
-If you have a single WP site without custom post types or mobile support the [Nginx Proxy Cache Plugin](http://wordpress.org/extend/plugins/nginx-proxy-cache-purge/) is simpler and will probably meet your needs.
+For use with either single WordPress sites or in a WordPress network.
+If you have a single WordPress site without custom post types or mobile support the [Nginx Proxy Cache Plugin](http://wordpress.org/extend/plugins/nginx-proxy-cache-purge/) is simpler and will probably meet your needs.

 *Features*